infodusha/define-html/DOCS.md

 </template>
 ```

 That is the only required element.
-That tag can be uses only once per file.
+The tag can be used only once per file.

-You can use `<template data-selector="app-root">` to set selector for the component.
-If not specified, filename is used.

-Must include dash `-` and be unique.
+Filename is used as a selector for the component.
+It must include dash `-` and be unique.

 You can use `<template data-shadow="closed">` to enable [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM#encapsulation_from_css).